-Students may consider pursuing an online Doctor of Information Technology with a specialization in information assurance and cybersecurity from Capella University.
+Students may consider pursuing an online Doctor of Information Technology from Capella University.
 Offered through the School of Business and Technology, this program can be completed in fewer than three years and focuses on areas such as security governance and maintenance, assurance controls and compliance, network and enterprise security risk management, and system and application security.
 Capella also allows doctoral students to work on their dissertation while they are taking major courses, giving students the opportunity to complete their degree as soon as possible.

 6. University of Colorado – Colorado Springs

 Colorado Springs, Colorado

 Online Ph.D. in Engineering – Concentration in Security

 The online Ph.D. in Engineering at the University of Colorado in Colorado Springs features a concentration in security.
 This exceptional hybrid program focuses on the fields of homeland, cyber, and physical security and is designed for professionals who have an interest in multidisciplinary research in order to protect Americans.
 This degree focuses heavily on practical application and research, and it is one of the leading online programs in the field of computer and information systems security.
 The program has also earned the “National Center of Academic Excellence in Information Assurance Education” from the DHS and the NSA.
 Students must complete 30 semester hours of research and coursework as well as a comprehensive exam and a dissertation.
 Course areas of study include advanced system security design, applied cryptography, and the fundamentals of computer and network security.

 5. Liberty University

 Online Doctor of Business Administration in Information Systems